 AI Print Workshop

-The AI Print Workshop is an exchange portfolio that calls upon artists to collaborate with AI and make a print.
+The AI Print Workshop is an exchange portfolio that called upon artists to collaborate with AI and make a print.
 The goal of the portfolio is to engage print with AI expansively and openly.
 The works must engage a question of theory or material significance between AI and print.
 AI generated material (text, imagery, or video) must be used is some way but how is determined by the artist.

 Materiality